Natalie Nunn: 2013–2015: Continued Bad Girls Club Spin Off Success and Autobiographies

 "Making it to the Mansion, ATL" aired on January 8, 2013, at 8 pm.
-Eastern Time, with commercial promotions being released January 2, 2013.
-The special was watched by approximately 596,000 viewers.
+Eastern Time, with commercial promotions being released January 2, 2013, with the special being watched by approximately 596,000 viewers.
 Nunn filmed a "Top Ten OMGs" special for Bad Girls Club seasons six through ten with Camilla Poindexter.
 Nunn was cast to be on the new reality competition series Bad Girls All-Star Battle on Oxygen, which had a record-breaking 1.73 million viewers and made history for being Oxygen's highest rated television premiere series.
 She placed fifth in the competition.
 Nunn co-hosted "Making it to the Mansion, Miami", the casting special for Bad Girls Club: Miami II, along with Poindexter.
 The special aired on August 6, 2013.

 Nunn has released a book titled Turn Down For What which was released on May 28, 2013.
 It is an autobiographical book and guide for women.
 In October 2013, Nunn went to Brazil to film the music video to "Na Atividade" by Bonde da Stronda.
 Nunn release her second book, a tell-all titled Straight Like That in November 2013.
 Adriane Schwartz of Star reviewed the book, saying, "Natalie Nunn definitely knows how to dish the dirt.
 This book will blow your expectations.
-It is a reminder that Natalie truly does run L.A.".
+It is a reminder that Natalie truly does run L.A."

 In 2014, Nunn was cast on Bad Girls Club: Redemption.
 She was removed in episode 4, for starting a physical altercation with Raquel "Rocky" Santiago.

 2015–present: Further television appearances

 Nunn participated in several WeTV shows, such as Marriage Boot Camp, "Where Are They Now?".
 She also starred in Lifetime's reality show Mother/Daughter Experiment with her mother Karen Nunn.
-Nunn is also executive producing the Zeus originals Baddies and Bad Boys.
+Nunn is also executive producing the Zeus originals Bad Boys and Baddies, with Nunn starring in the latter as well.

 Personal life

 Nunn dated Olamide Faison from 2003 to 2009.
 Nunn and Arizona Rattlers football player Jacob Payne married in May 2012, and the marriage was aired on two episodes of Bridezillas, on October 28 and November 4, 2012.
-Nunn revealed on November 12, 2014, that the couple were expecting their first child, in February 2015, she revealed that she had had a miscarriage.
+Nunn revealed on November 12, 2014, that the couple were expecting their first child; in February 2015, she revealed that she had a miscarriage.
 In late 2016, she announced that she was pregnant again.
-On April 26, 2017, she gave birth to a daughter.
+On April 16, 2017, she gave birth to her daughter Journey Ruth Payne.